General Relativistic Shock Waves that Exhibit an Accelerated Expansion: Introduction

-The physically relevant family of expanding waves is a subset of a larger family of spherically symmetric self-similar spacetimes first considered by Cahill and Taub \cite{MCahill1971}, but the problem of determining whether members of this family are the actual expanding waves of outgoing shock waves has remained open.
+The physically relevant family of expanding waves is a subset of a larger family of spherically symmetric self-similar spacetimes first considered by Cahill and Taub in 1971 \cite{CT1971}, but the problem of determining whether members of this family are the actual expanding waves of outgoing shock waves has remained open.
 This paper resolves this open problem for shock waves expanding outward into a static singular isothermal sphere such that the global solution regularises the singularity at the radial centre.
-The physically relevant family consists of spacetimes that are asymptotically Friedmann approaching the radial origin at some fixed time or approaching the distant future at some fixed radius.
-This family contains the flat Friedmann-Lemaître-Robertson-Walker (FLRW) spacetime, representing the current Standard Model of Cosmology, with all other members corresponding to self-similar perturbations of this spacetime.
-This family was first identified by Carr and Yahil \cite{BCarr1990} and later independently identified by Smoller and Temple \cite{JSmoller2012}.
-Carr and Yahil describe these perturbations as density perturbations, whereas Smoller and Temple describe these perturbations as perturbations to the magnitude of accelerated expansion of the spacetime.
+The physically relevant family consists of spacetimes that are asymptotically Friedmann approaching the radial origin at some fixed time, or approaching the distant future at some fixed radius.
+This family contains the flat Friedmann--Lemaître--Robertson--Walker (FLRW) spacetime, representing the current Standard Model of Cosmology, with all other members corresponding to self-similar perturbations of this spacetime.
+This family was first identified by Carr and Yahil \cite{CY1990}, and later independently identified by Smoller and Temple \cite{TS2009}.
+Carr and Yahil interpret these perturbations as density perturbations, whereas Smoller and Temple interpret them as perturbations to the magnitude of accelerated expansion of the spacetime.